markjprice/cs13net9/docs/errata/improvements.md

 returned, containing only the customers in Germany."
 There is also a note that says, "If you get an empty array `[]` returned, then make sure you have entered the country name using the correct casing, because the database query is case-sensitive.
 For example, compare the results of `uk` and `UK`."

 In the next edition, I will add more text explaining that if you wanted to be able to do case-insensitive queries then the most efficient solution is to enable case-insensitive text comparison for the `Country` column in the `Customers` table.
 Then you could use `uk` or `france` or `gErmAny` in the queries.
 If you cannot change the database, then you could force the country search value and country column values to be uppercase or lowercase on both sides.
+But beware, because "while it may be tempting to use string.ToLower to force a case-insensitive comparison in a case-sensitive database, doing so may prevent your application from using indexes."
+You can read more about how to handle case-sensitivity in EF Core at the following link: https://learn.microsoft.com/en-us/ef/core/miscellaneous/collations-and-case-sensitivity.

 # Page 770 - Configuring HTTP clients